-The Serbian government is leveraging from the established processes underpinning the 4S to produce a STI4SDGs Roadmap, which as already indicated became the detailed Action Plan of the 4S.
-In line with the methodology elaborated in the STI for SDGs Roadmaps Guidebook, 4S includes:
+The Serbian Government is leveraging the established processes underpinning the 4S to produce an STI4SDGs roadmap, which, as already indicated, became the detailed action plan for the 4S.
+In line with the methodology elaborated in the STI for SDGs roadmaps Guidebook, 4S includes:

-- Wide policy framework and synergies,
+a wide policy framework and synergies,

-- Analysis of economic, innovative and scientific potential,
+the analysis of economic, innovative and scientific potential,

-- Selection of policy priorities and targets,
+- the selection of policy priorities and targets,

-- · Vision for the future,
+- a vision for the future,

-- · Policy measures,
+- policy measures,

-- · Monitoring and financial framework,
+- a monitoring and financial framework,

-- Operational framework for implementation
+- an operational framework for implementation.

-The pandemic of COVID-19 and changes in government slowed down the process of developing the STI4SDGS Roadmap, which was finally adopted in March 2021.
-Throughout 2020, EU/JRC and UNIDO worked, with support by an EU/JRC consultant, in guiding the Roadmap development activities.
+The COVID-19 pandemic and changes in government slowed down the process of developing the STI4SDGS roadmap, which was finally adopted in March 2021.
+Throughout 2020, the EU JRC and UN-IDO worked, with support from an EU JRC consultant, to guide the roadmap development activities.